SumoLogic/sumologic-aws-lambda/kinesis-firehose-cloudwatch-collection/metrics/README.md

     1. Open a browser window and enter the following URL: https://serverlessrepo.aws.amazon.com/applications
     2. Select Show apps that create custom IAM roles or resource policies check box.
-    3. In the Serverless Application Repository, search for sumologic-kinesis-firehose-collection.
+    3. In the Serverless Application Repository, search for sumologic-kinesis-cloudwatch-metrics.
-    4. Click the sumologic-kinesis-firehose-collection link, and then click Deploy.
+    4. Click the sumologic-kinesis-cloudwatch-metrics link, and then click Deploy.
     5. In the Configure application parameters panel,
         Section1aCollectMetrics: "Collect AWS CloudWatch Metrics using Kinesis Firehose."
                                1. Yes - Install all AWS resources to collect AWS Cloudwatch Metrics using kinesis Firehose.